MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/minimum-uefi-requirements-for-windows-on-soc-platforms.md

 ---
-title: Minimum UEFI requirements for Windows on SoC platforms
+title: Minimum UEFI Requirements for Windows on SoC Platforms
 description: Provides information about minimum UEFI requirements for Windows on SoC platforms. ms.date: 03/23/2023
 ---